Characters of the Marvel Cinematic Universe: A–L: B

-As of 2025, the character has appeared in three projects: the Disney+ series Loki (2021–2023); the film Deadpool & Wolverine; and the comic book series TVA (2024–2025).

 Nakia Bahadir

 Nakia Bahadir (portrayed by Yasmeen Fletcher) is Kamala Khan's close friend, and is a student at Coles Academic High School.
 Torn between her American lifestyle and her Muslim beliefs, she decided to run to become a board member of the Islamic Masjid of Jersey City and convey progressive ideas, which she succeeded, defending the mosque against the disrespectful incursions of the United States Department of Damage Control.
 Initially ignoring that Khan was the newly appeared superhero in Jersey City, Bahadir was wary of her actions, considering that it drew too much unwanted attention onto the local Muslim community.
 Despite being upset upon discovering the truth, she and Khan were able to reconcile, and Bahadir helped Khan fight against Damage Control to protect Kamran.

-As of 2025, the character has appeared in one project: the Disney+ series Ms. Marvel (2022).
+As of 2026, the character has appeared in one project: the Disney+ series Ms. Marvel (2022).

 Clint Barton / Hawkeye / Ronin

 Barton family

 Clint Barton's family play an important role in his life.
 Laura Barton (portrayed by Linda Cardellini) also known as Agent 19, is a former S.H.I.E.L.D. agent and Clint's wife.
 Together, the couple had three children: Cooper (portrayed by Ben Sakamoto), Lila (portrayed by Ava Russo), and Nathaniel Barton (portrayed by Cade Woodward).
 To protect themselves, Laura and her children live in secrecy, unbeknownst to the Avengers.
 However, the Avengers visit the Barton farm in 2015, and Laura mentions that she is pregnant with their third child.
 Clint decides to retire from the Avengers to be with his family, and Laura later gives birth to Nathaniel.
 In 2018, she and all three Barton children become victims of the Blip, but are brought back to life in 2023.
 In 2024, she stays home while Clint takes the children on a trip to New York City, and later receives her old S.H.I.E.L.D. watch when Clint returns home.

-As of 2025, the characters have appeared in three projects: the films Avengers: Age of Ultron (2015) and Avengers: Endgame; and the Disney+ series Hawkeye (2021).
+As of 2026, the characters have appeared in three projects: the films Avengers: Age of Ultron (2015) and Avengers: Endgame; and the Disney+ series Hawkeye (2021).

 Georges Batroc

 Georges Batroc (portrayed by Georges St-Pierre) is an Algerian kickboxer, mercenary, and pirate at the top of Interpol's Red Notice, as well as a former DGSE agent who scored 36 kill missions before being demobilized by the French government.
 By 2024, he is the leader of the criminal group LAF.
-Sharon Carter accidentally reveals that she is the Power Broker to Batroc and kills him when he demanded more money.
+Sharon Carter accidentally reveals that she is the Power Broker to Batroc and kills him when he demands more money.

-As of 2025, the character has appeared in two projects: the film Captain America: The Winter Soldier (2014); and the Disney+ series The Falcon and the Winter Soldier.
+As of 2026, the character has appeared in two projects: the film Captain America: The Winter Soldier (2014); and the Disney+ series The Falcon and the Winter Soldier.
 An alternate universe variant of Batroc appeared in one project: the Disney+ animated series What If...?.